 The NHS is currently offering the Coronavirus vaccine to people most at risk from Coronavirus.

-The vaccine is being offered in some hospitals and hundreds of local vaccination centres run by GPs.
+The vaccine is being offered in some hospitals, at hundreds of local vaccination centres run by GPs and at some pharmacies.

-The order in which people will be offered the vaccine is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI).
+The order in which people are being ffered the vaccine is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI).
 You can read the latest advice on the priority groups for the Coronavirus vaccination.

 How to get a Coronavirus vaccine

-It is important that you wait to be contacted.
+If you are not eligible yet for a vaccine, it is important that you wait to be contacted.
 The NHS will let you know when it's your turn to have the vaccine.
-It's important not to contact the NHS for a vaccination before then.

 How the Coronavirus vaccine is given